TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 #### Network device types

 -   Physical device (hardware + software)
-    -   Ethernet devices have names based on physical location like `enp3s0f1` (ethernet PCI bus 3 slot 0 function 1) on systemd hosts.
+    -   Ethernet devices have names based on physical location like `enp3s0f1` (ethernet PCI bus 3 slot 0 function 1) on systemd machines.
 Legacy naming looks like `eth0`.
-    -   Wireless devices have names based on physical location like `wlp2s0` (wireless Lan PCI bus 2 slot 0) on systemd hosts.
+    -   Wireless devices have names based on physical location like `wlp2s0` (wireless Lan PCI bus 2 slot 0) on systemd machines.
 Legacy naming looks like `wlan0`.
 -   Virtual device (software-only)
     -   Loopback, `lo`, is the virtual device that allows the computer to connect to itself at `127.0.0.1`, `localhost`.
     -   Bridge, `br0`, acts like a virtual network switch that connects multiple network devices together.
     -   Tunnel, `tun0`, is used by VPNs to pass traffic from the kernel to a user-space application.
-    -   Virtual ethernet, `veth`, is used by Container Runtime Interface (CRI) to link containers to the host.
+    -   Virtual ethernet, `veth`, is used by the Container Runtime Interface (CRI) to link a container to the host.

 ### Traffic flow